xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)   Add new options to the Fill Effect: Band Size, Skip Size, and Offset.
    -- bug (dkulp) When applying effect presets or key bindings, adjust for the xLights version that was used to create that effect/binding
    -- bug (dkulp) Crash when trying to delete the background image -- bug (dkulp) Strobe node types not working correctly